hyperdonutloop/node-db-challenge/notes.md

   - plan out the structure of tables
   - make sure all tables are related to eachother in a way that is not dumb.
+  - if you have many to many you need an intermediary table

 ## Step 1: Install dependencies
 Initialize and add a package.json